What Is Hashimoto's Thyroiditis?

 Eat Selenium-Rich Foods

-Selenium is a trace element that plays a critical role in the body and is essential for thyroid gland function after iodine.
+Selenium is a trace element that plays a critical role in the body and is the second most essential element for thyroid gland function after iodine.
 (12,13)

 In addition, several research studies suggest that selenium supplementation can reduce thyroid autoimmune antibodies.